The RT ticketing system

 It is obvious that email@example.com and js123 are the same person, but RT doesn't realise that, so user js123 by default cannot see tickets belonging to user firstname.lastname@example.org.
 Hence, when you first login to SelfService you may find an empty list of tickets, unless an administrator has previously told RT to merge the two users js123 and email@example.com and treat them as a single user.

 Likewise, if you sometimes use more than one email address, then RT won't know that email from these other addresses belongs to you.
-So you could easily end up with several identities in RT: js123, email@example.com, firstname.lastname@example.org, email@example.com, John.Smith@cl.cam.ac.uk, firstname.lastname@example.org, etc. RT will only show tickets for those identities that have been merged with js123 by an administrator.
+So you could easily end up with several identities in RT: js123, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, John.Smith@cl.cam.ac.uk, email@example.com, etc. RT will only show tickets for the identity that has been merged with js123 by an administrator.

 If you cannot see all the tickets that you think should be there please email firstname.lastname@example.org with a list of the email addresses that you think you have sent from - we can guess at local addresses within cam.ac.uk, but will have no clue about gmail, hotmail or other non-local addresses.